NEET : Doc: Dinoflagellates, Red Tides NEET Notes | EduRev

 Examples of Diatoms include Navicula, Cyclotella, Pinnularia.

-2. The cell wall of diatoms is made up of cellulose in which silica particles are embedded at many places, due to which the cell wall appears to be made up of silica.
+- The cell wall of diatoms is made up of cellulose in which silica particles are embedded in many places, due to which the cell wall appears to be made up of silica.
 This silicate cell wall is called "shell" or "frustule".

-3. Their cell wall is made up of two halves, which are arranged like the lids of a soapbox.
+- Their cell wall is made up of two halves, which are arranged like the lids of a soapbox.
 These half parts are collectively known as theca.
-The part which is present on the upper side acts as the lid and known as epitheca and the other basal part is known as hypotheca.
-The place where the two parts overlap each other is called girdle.
+The part which is present on the upper side acts as the lid and known as epitheca, and the other basal part is known as hypotheca.
+The place where the two parts overlap each other is called a girdle.

 Note: Their cell wall has silica in very large quantity.
-Due to this reason their cell wall is hard.
-The cell wall does not get destroyed after their death so at the bottom of sea, very huge rocks of dead diatoms are formed which are known as "diatomite" or "diatomaceous earth" or "kieselguhr".
+Due to this reason, their cell wall is hard.
+The cell wall does not get destroyed after their death so, at the bottom of the sea, very huge rocks of dead diatoms are formed which are known as "diatomite" or "diatomaceous earth" or "kieselguhr".

-5. Their cells have chloroplasts, in which pigments are present, Chlorophyll 'a', Chl 'c', and xanthophyll (fucoxanthin).
-Due to these pigments it appears golden coloured.
+- Their cells have chloroplasts, in which pigments are present, Chlorophyll 'a', Chlorophyll 'c', and xanthophyll (fucoxanthin).
+Due to these pigments, it appears golden coloured.

-7. Movement – They are immotile, because flagella are absent.
-They float on the surface of water with the help of low molecular weight stored fats.
+- Movement: They are immotile because flagella are absent.
+They float on the surface of the water with the help of low molecular weight stored fats.